Skip to Content

 of an active ingredient (usually a plant or mineral) for treatment of disease.

 These are known as highly diluted or "potentiated" substances.
-There is some
+There isn't strong evidence from science to show that homeopathic medicines are effective for any specific condition.

 have used homeopathy to maintain health and treat a wide range of long-term